Respectful Maternity Care at MSI

 Using exercises inspired by Values Clarification and Attitudes Transformation workshops, long used by abortion activists, the training helps providers think about what would give them a positive experience through role play, case scenarios, and other exercises.
 By exploring the provider’s underlying beliefs and attitudes, these trainings encourage lasting change.

 MSI launched Respectful Maternity Care training earlier this year, and the feedback from providers has been overwhelmingly positive.
 After a recent training in Nairobi, Kenya, providers from across MSI’s maternity programs came away surprised and inspired by the way the exercises made them think critically about their own practices.
 The training will be rolled out to all 31 MSI maternity care providers in 2023.

 “In addition to feeling safe, we want women to have a positive, compassionate and respectful experience throughout her pregnancy, labor, delivery and postnatal period,” Patricia Lledo Weber, Head of Clinical Services, told us.
 “We must respect her dignity and privacy and enable informed choices about how she wants to deliver.”

 Last year, MSI’s maternity centers saw more than 16,000 deliveries.
 They also saw 112,000 pre- and post-natal visits, primarily to women in urban areas.
-They also play a crucial role in our advocacy work.
+In addition to helping reduce maternal mortality, the centers also play a crucial role in our advocacy work.
 By offering maternity services, we help destigmatize MSI’s work offering post-abortion care and safe abortion services.
 Governments and insurance providers who might hesitate to speak to an abortion provider are far more willing to talk to us when we also offer safe delivery.